 '''

-device(config)# forwarding-profile profile2
+device(config) # forwarding-profile profile2

-Perform a write mem and reload for profile2 profile to take effect

 '''

 After using the forwarding-profile command, you must use the write-memory and reload commands to place the change into effect.

 The following example configures the predefined non-default forwarding profile "profile2" for an ICX 7850 device.